 Landmark Court Ruling Disrupts Car Finance Industry: What You Need to Know

-The car finance sector is reeling from landmark ruling by the Court of Appeal, which found that motor dealers offering loans to customers must disclose commissions to gain fully informed consent.
+The car finance sector is reeling from a landmark ruling by the Court of Appeal, which found that motor dealers offering loans to customers must disclose commissions to gain fully informed consent.
 This decision has profound implications for the industry, affecting lenders, brokers and car dealerships alike.

 What is the court ruling on car finance?